ThomasAston/ThomasAston/README.md

 <h1 align="center">Hi 👋, I'm Thomas</h1>
-- 🔭 I’m currently working on [my PhD in Engineering at the University of Edinburgh](https://www.researchgate.net/profile/Thomas-Aston)
+- 🔭 I’m currently working on a [PhD in Engineering](https://www.researchgate.net/profile/Thomas-Aston) at the University of Edinburgh

 - 👨‍💻 All of my projects are available at [thomasaston.github.io](thomasaston.github.io)